understanding beef safety

 Different beef cuts can determine the amount of time it can safely be stored in the refrigerator or freezer.

-For best quality, defrost beef in the refrigerator, never at room temperature.
+For best quality, thaw beef in the refrigerator, never at room temperature.
 Place frozen package on a plate or tray to catch any juices and place in the refrigerator.

 To avoid cross-contamination and prevent foodborne illnesses, follow these easy steps: